8 Underrated Restaurants In Abu Dhabi

 We liked the kimchi and would recommend the cold cucumber dish for a try - this was interesting in flavour and texture and is ultimately a very refreshing dish.

-But the star of the show and an absolute must-order was the beef gyoza - oh my word, what a dish!
+But the star of the show and an absolute must-order is the beef gyoza - oh my word, what a dish!
 I would order a plate just for myself and would go back to Daikan for this dish alone.

 There’s a lot to love about Desert Lotus: their waterfront location, a fab terrace, fresh and delicious Thai dishes - and all that’s before you get to the tasty cocktails and mocktails.
 A favourite amongst Al Bandar residents, this underrated Abu Dhabi restaurant isn’t as well known outside the community - but it deserves to be!